Flag manifolds, symmetric $\fr{t}$-triples and Einstein metrics

 \section{Abstract}

-We study the structure of a generalized flag manifold $M=G/K$ of a compact connected simple Lie group $G$ by using its $\fr{t}$-root system $R_{\fr{t}}$.
-We show that an important invariant associated to the isotropy decomposition of $M$, namely the de Siebenthal's invariant of $M=G/K$, can be expressed in terms of $\fr{t}$-roots.
-Motivated by this result we introduce the notion of symmetric $\fr{t}$-triples and we study their properties.
-We describe an application of these triples on the structure constants of $M=G/K$, quantities which are straightforward related to the construction of the homogeneous Einstein metric on $M=G/K$.
-Next we give the general form of symmetric $\fr{t}$-triples for two important classes of generalized flag manifolds $M=G/K$, those with second Betti number $b_{2}(M)=1$, and those with $b_{2}(M)=\ell=\rnk G$, i.e. the full flag manifolds $M=G/T$, where $T$ is a maximal torus of $G$.
-In the last section, we use the theory of symmetric $\fr{t}$-triples to construct the homogeneous Einstein equation on flag manifolds $G/K$ with five isotropy summands, determined by the simple Lie group $G=SO(7)$.
-By solving the corresponding polynomial system we get all $SO(7)$-invariant Einstein metrics, and these are the very first results towards the classification of homogeneous Einstein metrics on flag manifolds with five isotropy summands.
-We examine also the isometry problem for these metrics.
+Let $G$ be a compact connected simple Lie group and let $M=G^{\bb{C}}/P=G/K$ be a generalized flag manifold.
+In this article we focus on an important invariant of $G/K$, the so called $\fr{t}$-root system $R_{\fr{t}}$, and we introduce the notion of symmetric $\fr{t}$-triples, that is triples of $\fr{t}$-roots $\xi, \zeta, \eta\in R_{\fr{t}}$ such that $\xi+\eta+\zeta=0$.
+We describe their properties and we present an interesting application on the structure constants of $G/K$, quantities which are straightforward related to the construction of the homogeneous Einstein metric on $G/K$.
+Next we classify symmetric $\fr{t}$-triples for generalized flag manifolds $G/K$ with second Betti number $b_{2}(G/K)=1$, and we treat also the case of full flag manifolds $G/T$, where $T$ is a maximal torus of $G$.
+In the last section we construct the homogeneous Einstein equation on flag manifolds $G/K$ with five isotropy summands, determined by the simple Lie group $G=\SO(7)$.
+By solving the corresponding algebraic system we classify all $\SO(7)$-invariant (non-isometric) Einstein metrics, and these are the very first results towards the classification of homogeneous Einstein metrics on flag manifolds with five isotropy summands.